|

 off from any neural connections from the retina, suprachiasmatic

-nucleus cells that are still in place in the brain can
+nucleus cells that are still in place in the brain can receive

-receive this information through the optic nerve.
+this information through the optic nerve.

-The cells in the retina that detect light intensity and pass this
+The cells in the retina that detect light

-information on to the suprachiasmatic nuclei are neither
+intensity and pass this information on to the suprachiasmatic nuclei

 rods nor cones, but rather certain